• Skip to main content

 Instructions

-• In a Dutch oven, melt butter and heat oil together.
+• In a Dutch oven, melt butter and heat oil at the same time.
 Add the onions, salt, pepper, sugar and thyme and cook over medium heat for 20 minutes or until onions are deep brown in color.

 • Place bread slices on a baking sheet and broil for 1-2 minutes on each side, or until lightly browned.
 Set aside.

 • In a medium bowl, combine the cheeses.
 Ladle soup into ovenproof bowls.
 Top each with a slice of toasted bread and sprinkle with the cheese mixture.
-Place the bowls on a baking sheet and broil for 2-3 minutes or until cheese is melted and golden.
+Place the bowls on a baking sheet and broil for 2-3 minutes or until cheese is melted.

 Notes

-Fresh thyme is preferred for the recipe, but dried thyme is find to use, too.
+• Fresh thyme is preferred for the recipe, but dried thyme is fine to use, too.

 Nutrition